 At this time of year, with the afternoons still getting steadily darker and the temperatures dropping, it’s more important than ever to feel cosy and warm at home.
 Few clients think to ask about under-floor heating in those few exciting days of a British heatwave, but come Autumn and Winter we field constant questions about how our floors are compatible with under-floor heating and how necessary it is.
-Given the start of advent (and a recent shift into Winter weather!) we thought now was the perfect time to answer all those questions!
+Given the start of advent (and a recent shift into Winter weather!) we thought now was the perfect time to answer all those questions and share the advice of our under-floor heating partners Warmup!
 Read on for more information about types of under-floor heating, how it works, and whether you need it…

 A luxury, not a necessity